ekrell/icore_website/news/icore_news_20230411.md

 _Share your tech tips with the iCORE community: email Evan Krell (ekrell@islander.tamucc.edu)_.

 It is, perhaps, little known that the `.pdf` output of [Matplotlib's pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) is stored such that each graphical element is a separate object.
 This means that you can modify your plots after the fact using vector-based design tools such as Adobe Illustrator or the open source alternative [InkScape](https://inkscape.org/).
+All text are modifiable (_not_ rasterized), and each tic mark, bar, scatter point, etc can be individually modified.

 - In a Python program, the following is used to save the figure to a file.
 - The output filetype is automatically determined based on the extension.
 (Here, a PDF since we used `.pdf`).